j-sripad/colon_crypt_segmentation/README.md

  - Feature representation generation
      - Took the  segmentation model we trained above (with weights), and set it to return the output feature maps of the last convolutional block of the encoder.
-     - Passed the patches(train and test) through the network, generated their respective feature maps, which when flattened are one dimensional vectors.
+     - Passed the patches(train and test) through the network, generated their respective feature maps, and flattened them to one dimensional vectors.
      - Used these feature representations of the patches for visualization
      - Due to size limit on github, couldn't upload the feature_representation.pkl file.
 Please find it here - https://drive.google.com/file/d/1RcX8Pvi6rEx3J-RNjKbOEUFbkkToo-na/view?usp=sharing